Let's define restaurant profit margin.

 b. decreasing expenses relative to sales volume

 For example: many QSR and FSRs believe a straight reduction in hourly labor or supplies will produce a “quick win” to cut costs and boost profits.
-This is a tactic that must be approached with caution, as failure to plan for the effects of these adjustments can compromise your customer experience, staff morale an - ultimately - your bottom line.
+However, this is a tactic that must be approached with caution, as failure to plan for the effects of these adjustments can compromise your customer experience, your staff morale, and your bottom line.

 As a rule of thumb, one-third of revenue is typically allocated to cost of goods sold (COGS), another third to labor, and the remainder must account for any additional overhead expenses.

-I cannot overstate the importance of engaging in proactive planning, something that rests at the heart of every successful business venture, be it a restaurant or a food truck.
-Setting SMART restaurant goals will offset circumstances beyond your control — things like inclement weather and economic downturns.
+I cannot overstate the importance of engaging in proactive planning, something that rests at the heart of every successful business venture, be it a brick-and-mortar restaurant or a food truck.
+Setting conservative restaurant goals will offset circumstances beyond your control — things like inclement weather and economic downturns.

 To help you on your way, here are three strategies designed to keep your customers, staff, suppliers, and bank account happy.